 - Funeral Planning: care of your body, funeral ceremony, disposal of corpse, and more.

+Please note: Registration closes 10 days prior to first meeting.
 For more information, to register, or to schedule a workshop, please contact us.

 It is never too soon to contemplate and prepare for death.